 A quiche is a savory tart or flan that is typically filled with meat, cheese and/or vegetables.
-The most common type of quiche in France is the Quiche Lorraine – filled with lardons (bits of soft bacon) and gruyère cheese.
-There are tons of different possibilities, however, like poulet poireaux (chicken and leek), thon, tomate et fromage (tuna, tomato and cheese), saumon fumé (smoked salmon), and the list goes on.
-I suggest buying a couple different small quiches so you can try out different flavors.
+The most common type of quiche in France is the Quiche Lorraine, which is filled with lardons (bits of soft bacon) and gruyère cheese.
+There are tons of different possibilities, however, like poulet poireaux (chicken and leek), thon, tomate et fromage (tuna, tomato and cheese), saumon fumé (smoked salmon) and the list goes on.
+We suggest buying a couple different small quiches so you can try out different flavors.

 - Pronunciation: mack-ah-ron, with a nasal “n”

 - Sample Phrase: Je prend une boîte de macarons, s’il vous plaît.
 I’ll have a box of macarons please.